errorsuccessdev/Chardle/README.md

 ## Acknowledgements

 Thank you to everyone who kept me company during development streams!
-And thank you especially to Asaf and aolo2, whose suggestions and gentle hints were particularly helpful and encouraging.
+Thank you to Asaf for help debugging in the input code.